Pacific Western Airlines Flight 314

 On 11 February 1978, Pacific Western Airlines Flight 314, a Boeing 737-200, crashed at Cranbrook/Canadian Rockies International Airport, near Cranbrook, British Columbia, Canada, killing 43 of the 49 people on board.

 The scheduled flight from Fort McMurray International Airport to Castlegar Airport via Edmonton, Alberta, Calgary, Alberta and Cranbrook, British Columbia crashed after its thrust reversers did not fully stow following an aborted landing to avoid a snowplow on the runway.
 Calgary air traffic control was in major error in its calculation of the flight's arrival time at Cranbrook, and the flight crew did not report while passing a beacon on final approach.

 Aircraft and crew

 The aircraft involved was a Boeing 737-275 that was nearly eight years old at the time of the accident.
 It was powered by two Pratt & Whitney JT8D-9A turbofan engines.

 The captain was 30-year-old Chris Miles, who had been with Pacific Western Airlines since 1967 and became a Boeing 737 captain 10 years later in 1977.
 He had 5,173 flight hours, including 2,780 hours on the Boeing 737.
-The first officer was 25-year-old Peter Van Oort, who had been with the airline since 1971 and became a 737 first officer in 1977.
-He too was an experienced pilot, having logged 4,316 flight hours, 2,735 of them on the Boeing 737.
+The first officer was 25-year-old Peter Vanoort, who had been with the airline since 1971 and became a 737 first officer in December 1977.
+He was less experienced, having logged 1,316 flight hours, 81 of them on the Boeing 737.